 |Criminal||48 and letter of clearance from the Florida Bar||Professional Responsibility, Evidence and Criminal Procedure – Investigation|

 |Judicial||Completion of Foundation Curriculum (includes all 1L courses).||None|

 During the academic year (fall and spring semesters), the Criminal and Civil Externship courses are one semester for FOUR ungraded (pass/fail) credits.
 The credit will be awarded based on the completion of the requisite hours per semester at the placement.
 These credits are considered in classroom credits and do NOT count as credit for non classroom work.
 Credit will also be awarded based on participation in a classroom component designed to encourage students to think critically, ethically and reflectively about the practice of law.
 The criteria for admission will depend on the particular program; hence students must meet the admission criteria for the specified placement.
 During the summer, all placements (excluding the Advanced Placement) will be comprised of two separate courses for TWO graded and FOUR pass/fail credits.

-The Judicial Externship course varies from four (4) pass/fail credit for most placements to six (6) for those selected for placements at Florida Supreme Court in Tallahassee.
+The courses offered through the Judge Aaron B. Cohen Judicial Externship program vary from four (4) pass/fail credit for most placements to six (6) for those selected for placements at Florida Supreme Court in Tallahassee.
 Each Judicial Externship entails similar general duties, with some variation from court to court.
 Duties will be defined by the Faculty Supervisor and the individual Judge.
 Duties for judicial externships may include, but are not limited to: performing legal research, preparing legal memoranda, and observing court proceedings.